Chitkul

 Chitkul is a village in Kinnaur district of Himachal Pradesh.
 During winters, the place mostly remains covered with snow and the inhabitants move to lower regions of Himachal.

 According to a recent study by Centre of Atmospheric Sciences at IIT Delhi, Chitkul has the cleanest air in India.

 Geography

 Chitkul, a village located on right bank of Baspa River, is the last village of the Baspa Valley and the last village on the old Hindustan-Tibet trade route.
 It is also the last point in India one can travel to without a permit.
+From Kharcham at NH5, follow the Baspa River Valley to reach Sangla, Rakchham and then Chitkul.